 Please review How to Form a Captive to understand our general formation process.

 You will find the documents you need to apply for your captive insurance company license in Applications & Forms, including an Application Index of all required materials.
-The application form must be filled out in its entirety and submitted with all required materials and an application fee of $675.00.
+The application form must be filled out in its entirety and submitted with all required materials and an application fee of $675.00 due prior to the approval of the captive or cell.

 You company’s minimum required capital and surplus must be provided to the Department in the form of an Irrevocable Letter of Credit, Depository Agreement or Securities Account Control Agreement.
 Each form can be found in Applications & Forms.
 Any changes made to these forms will not be accepted by the Department.